Flat roof damaged

 Roofing

-For minor issues, some basic repairs like patching cracks or sealing leaks may be suitable for a DIY approach.
-However, for more extensive damage or complex problems, it's best to call in a professional roofing contractor.
-They can properly assess the situation, identify the root cause, and recommend the most effective long-term solution.
+For minor issues, DIY repairs may be possible, but for more extensive damage or if you're unsure of the cause, it's best to call in a professional roofing contractor.
+They can properly diagnose the problem and recommend the most effective and long-lasting solution.

 Step-by-Step Guide